Who We Are

 Bonus would be a familiarity with the field of repair and maintenance activism and scholarship.

-If you’re interested, check out the Get Involved page.
+If you’re interested, check out the Get Involved page for opportunities both on-the-ground local, and in cyberspace.

-Please contact me if you’d like to help out.
+Please contact us if you’d like to help out.